Endurance (1912 ship): Final destruction

 After a failed attempt to man-haul the boats and stores overland on sledges, Shackleton realised the effort was much too intense and that the party would have to camp on the ice until it carried them to the north and broke up.
 More parties were sent back to the Endurance, still with her masts and rigging intact and all but her bow above the ice, to salvage any remaining items.
 By then, two days after abandoning her, the ship was submerged up to the forecastle.
 A large portion of the provisions had been left on the submerged lower deck.
 The only way to retrieve them was to cut through the main deck, which was more than a foot thick in places and itself under three feet of water.
 Some crates and boxes floated up once a hole had been cut, while others were retrieved with a grapple.
 In total, nearly 3.5 tons of stores were recovered from the wrecked ship.

 The party was still camped under 2 mi from the remains of the Endurance on 8 November when Shackleton returned to the ship to consider further salvage.
 By now the ship had sunk a further 18 in into the ice and the upper deck was now almost level with the ice.
 The interior of the ship was almost full of compacted ice and snow, making further work impossible.

 On 13 November, a new pressure wave swept through the pack ice.
 The forward topgallant mast and topmasts collapsed as the bow was finally crushed.
 These moments were recorded on film by expedition photographer Frank Hurley.
 The mainmast was split near its base and shortly afterwards the mainmast and the mizzen mast broke and collapsed together, with this also filmed by Hurley.

 In the late afternoon of 21 November, movement of the remaining wreckage was noticed as another pressure wave hit.
 Within the space of a minute, the stern of the Endurance was lifted clear of the ice as the floes moved together and then, as the pressure passed and they moved apart, the entire wreck fell into the ocean.
 The ice surrounding the spot where the Endurance had sunk immediately moved together again, obliterating any trace of the wreck.
-Worsley fixed the position as 68° 38.5'S 52° 58'W.
+Worsley recorded the position as 68°39′30″ S, 52°26′30″ W but had been unable to obtain a sextant sight at the time and based the position on that of Ocean Camp at noon the following day.